The Error Establishing a Database Connection warning on your WordPress website is a fatal error.

-WordPress store this information in the wp-config.php file.
+WordPress stores this information in the wp-config.php file.
 This wp-config.php file is the WordPress configuration file.

 WordPress will fail to connect to your database server if any of these values are incorrect.

-With this step by step troubleshooting, let us see how to fix Error Establishing a Database Connection issue in WordPress.
+With this step-by-step troubleshooting, let us see how to fix the Error Establishing a Database Connection issue in WordPress.

 Verify Your WordPress Database Credentials

-Wrong database credentials are the usual reason for database connection error in WordPress.
+Wrong database credentials are the usual reason for database connection errors in WordPress.